JochenXXL/Fahrplan-Langeoog/README.md

 Basic Site just built with php, jquery and Bootstrap 4 alpha

 ###Roadmap
--Api for timetable usage
+* Api for timetable usage
--database to store arrivals and departures
+* database to store arrivals and departures
--include Bensersiel bus timetable
+* include Bensersiel bus timetable